Posts Tagged ‘solar maximum’

 And so it appears that the long and rather strange hibernation of the Sun is coming to an end.

-Our magnetosphere is being battered by particle-charged streams coming from the Sun as well as cosmic galactic rays being propelled into our solar system with momentum.
+Our magnetosphere is being battered by particle-charged streams coming from the Sun as well as galactic cosmic rays being propelled into our solar system.
 Earth is like the ball in a cosmic tennis game.
-Earth’s crust can bear so much buffeting.
+Her crust can bear so much buffeting.
 Nebraska and Oklahoma recorded earthquakes in the past month, just two odd spots along shuddering fault lines all over the planet shifting as Earth entrains with the fiery rhythm of the Sun.

 The devastation might take many by surprise, as it did a few days ago.